heitordeep/TudoGostoso/README.md

   ```shell
    $ make run
   ```
-The data will be stored in mongodb container.
+The data will be stored in the mongodb container.

 # How to access the container:

-Now, run the command to get docker container id:
+Now, run the command to get the docker container id:
   ```shell
    $ make ps-a
   ```